Revolutionary song

 Revolutionary songs are political songs that advocate or praise revolutions.
-They are used to boost morale, as well as for political propaganda or agitation.
+They are used to boost morale and spread political propaganda or agitation.
 Amongst the most well-known revolutionary songs are "La Marseillaise" and "The Internationale".
-Many protest songs can be considered revolutionary - or later become canonized as revolutionary songs following a successful revolution.
+Many protest songs can be considered revolutionary – or later become canonized as revolutionary songs following a successful revolution.
 On the other hand, once a revolution is established, some of the aspects of protest song may be considered counter-revolutionary.

 Revolutionary songs are a notable part of propaganda.
 The singing of such songs is often considered as a demonstrative or revolutionary action.
 Such songs have been known to lend solidarity to disjointed political communities.
 Some revolutionary songs have appeared spontaneously; others have been written by notable authors, such as Bertolt Brecht.
 Revolutionary songs are frequently targeted at certain governments.

 By country

 Music was part of the cultural support of the earliest revolutions, and institutionalized as a genre of socialist or workers' music in countries including the Soviet Union, its former Eastern European satellites, China, Vietnam, Cuba and North Korea, as well as less permanent revolutionary movements in other countries.